Young Franco

 Joseph Da Rin de Barbera (born 1994), who performs as Young Franco, is an Australian DJ and record producer from Brisbane, Queensland.
 He is based in Sydney, New South Wales.

 Career

 Barbera has performed at many Australian festivals including Splendour in the Grass and Falls Festival.

 On 19 November 2021, Young Franco released "Real Nice (H.C.T.F.)" with Tkay Maidza featuring Nerve which served as the theme song for the A-League, the Australian and New Zealand professional soccer league.

-On Friday July 29, 2022 Young Franco was the opening act on the Solana X Perry's stage at the Lollapalooza music festival in Chicago, Illinois.
+In January 2025, Young Franco released his debut studio album, It's Franky Baby.